-Fujifilm X-E3 versus Fujifilm X-T1
+Fujifilm X-E3 vs X-T1

-The Fujifilm X-E3 and the Fujifilm X-T1 are two digital cameras that were announced, respectively, in September 2017 and January 2014.
+The Fujifilm X-E3 and the Fujifilm X-T1 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2014.
 Both the X-E3 and the X-T1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E3 has a resolution of 24 megapixel, whereas the X-T1 provides 16 MP.
+The X-E3 has a resolution of 24 megapixels, whereas the X-T1 provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T1 is notably larger (30 percent) than the Fujifilm X-E3.
 Moreover, the X-T1 is markedly heavier (31 percent) than the X-E3.
 It is noteworthy in this context that the X-T1 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.